FAQs

 No. Unless the person died of a rare, highly infectious disease (like Ebola), the CDC and WHO state that a dead body does not pose a health risk to those living in the house, provided basic hygiene and "universal precautions" like gloves are used during care.

-Choosing a home funeral is a profound way to remember a loved one while maintaining control over the cost and environment of the farewell.
-By understanding the legalities, following proper cooling protocols, and leaning on community support, families can create a intimate transition that traditional funeral homes often cannot replicate.
+A home funeral is a meaningful way to care for a loved one while keeping control over the cost and setting of the farewell.
+By understanding the legal requirements, following proper cooling and hygiene steps, and leaning on family and community support, many people find it a gentler way to grieve.

-Whether you are pairing a home vigil with a natural burial or a Direct Cremation Complete FAQ (Answers to Common Questions), the power to care for your own is a right you hold in every state.
+Whether you pair a home vigil with a natural burial or a direct cremation, the right to care for your own dead exists, with some state-by-state differences in the paperwork.

 Informational Purposes Only